 The MA in Medical Humanities is administered by the School of English, drawing on expertise in other Schools and Departments at Kent.
 This means that students can draw on the excellent resources of a diverse team of teachers with expertise in many key areas.

 The Templeman Library is well stocked with excellent research resources, as are Canterbury Cathedral Archives and Library.
 There are a number of special collections: the John Crow Collection of Elizabethan and other early printed texts; the Reading/Raynor Collection of theatre history (over 7,000 texts or manuscripts); ECCO (Eighteenth-Century Collections Online); the Melville manuscripts relating to popular culture in the 19th and early 20th centuries; the Pettingell Collection (over 7,500 items) of 19th-century drama; the Eliot Collection; children’s literature; and popular literature.
 A gift from Mrs Valerie Eliot has increased the Library’s already extensive holdings in modern poetry.
 The British Library in London is also within easy reach.
 Kent has extensive facilities to support research, and the Templeman Library has excellent holdings in all of our areas of research interest.
 Special Collections has recently acquired a unique collection of contemporary artists’ books on wellbeing and medicine.

-Besides the Templeman Library, School resources include photocopying, fax and telephone access, support for attending and organising conferences, and a dedicated postgraduate study space equipped with computer terminals and a printer.
+Besides the Templeman Library, School resources include support for attending and organising conferences, and a dedicated postgraduate study space.

 School of English postgraduate students are encouraged to organise and participate in a conference which takes place in the summer term.
 This provides students with the invaluable experience of presenting their work to their peers.